Looking Beyond Appearances: Synthetic Training Data for Deep CNNs in Re-identification: Conclusions

 \section{Conclusions}

-This study shows that deep learning-based re-identification should not be faced exclusively by siamese architectures; instead, inception-based networks can be employed as feature extractors with considerable success, providing descriptive patterns to match.
+Synthetic training data can greatly help to initialise deep networks.
+Tasks such as re-identification should not be faced exclusively by siamese architectures; instead, single-path networks can be employed as successful feature extractors.
 A by-product is that these networks can be easily probed, investigating the semantics being captured by the neurons.

-In this work, we find that such networks can see beyond the clothing appearance, capturing structural aspects of the human body, such as their somatotype.
-This can be fully exploited with an appropriate dataset; in this respect, we introduce, for the first time in the re-identification field, the strategy of using synthetic data as proxy for the real data.
+In this work, we find that such networks can see beyond apparel, capturing structural aspects of the human body, such as their somatotype.
+This can be fully exploited with an appropriate dataset; in this respect, we introduce, for the first time in the re-identification field, the strategy of using synthetic data as proxy for real data.
 In particular, having synthetic datasets for training a network from scratch seems to be a very effective manoeuvre, producing successive fine-tuned architectures with a very high recognition rate.
-Specifically, our Inception-based network, SOMAnet, and the synthetic dataset SOMAset have topped the very recent literature of re-identification on all the tested benchmarks, with clear indications of what the network is capable to focus on.
-Notably, our framework matches people even if they are wearing different clothes between camera acquisitions.
+The proposed inception-based network, SOMAnet, trained on the synthetic dataset SOMAset\footnote{SOMAset will be released with a open source license to enable further developments in re-identification.} can match people even if they change apparel between camera acquisitions.

 Various future directions are intriguing and promising.
 First, the nature of the synthetic dataset needs to be explored under different respects: an obvious question is, what is the behavior of the network when the number of subjects contained in the dataset tends to infinity.
 Specifically, we show a somewhat linear increase in performance with respect to the addition of diverse subjects.
 Certainly, at a given point, a plateau should be reached, and finding this point is a key open issue.